 - Most common side effects include redness, swelling, itching, skin ulcers or blisters, skin infection, and darkening of areas of your skin.

-- These are not all the possible side effects of VALCHLOR.
+- These are not all of the possible side effects of VALCHLOR.
 Call your doctor for medical advice about side effects.

 - You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.